In addition to it’s luxurious feel as a natural fiber, wool:

 - CHEMICAL CRIMPING: Carbonizing can leave wool fibers unnaturally straightened and the fibers then require a chemical “perm” to regain their coiled, crimped structure.

 - DIPPING: At many farms all sheep are subject to a bath in a pesticide solution.
-We recommend a more holistic approach.
+Look for a more holistic approach.

 - BLEACHING: In order to get the purest whites and brightest colors, most wool fibers are bleached and dyed.
-Our batting is the color of natural white wool.
+Look for wool batting that is the color of natural white wool.

-- HARMFUL SHEARING: We work with highly skilled shearing crews to make this process as quick and harmless as possible.
+- HARMFUL SHEARING: Look for producers that use highly skilled shearing crews to make this process as quick and harmless as possible.

-- MULESING: Cutting patches of skin off sheep (to discourage infection and flies from laying eggs in the folds).
-None of our growers practice this method.
+- MULESING: Cutting patches of skin off sheep (to discourage infection and flies from laying eggs in the folds)… YIKES!!

 - OVERGRAZING: In addition to harming the land, overgrazing lowers overall wool quality.
 More invasive plants begin to grow and can increase the amount of vegetable matter in the wool.

-Our suppliers are very proactive with their wool growers, ensuring the sheep are treated humanely and strongly discouraging the use of pesticides or herbicides.
-Not only are the sheep treated with kindness but the quality of the wool has to be exceptional.
-They only accept wool with a vegetable matter content (debris in wool) of less than .05%.
+Look for wool suppliers who proactive with their wool growers, ensuring the sheep are treated humanely.
+They should strongly discourage the use of pesticides or herbicides and should only accept wool with a vegetable matter content (debris in wool) of less than .05%.
 This means they start their process with exceedingly clean wool.
+Finally, the best wool comes from sheep that are treated with kindness.

 Wool Batting Machinery

-Our supplier’s carding, combing & garneting process uses unique antique machinery which removes more vegetable matter than most modern machinery, resulting in an exceptionally clean batting.
+Here’s a photo of one supplier’s carding, combing & garneting process.
+They use unique antique machinery which removes more vegetable matter than most modern machinery, resulting in an exceptionally clean batting.

-Watch the video below to see handling of the wool as it comes off the roll in our studio:
+Watch the video below to see an example of handling one type of wool batting as it comes off the roll in our studio:

 Learn more about how to use wool batting in your upholstery project in the video How to Measure your Natural Latex Cushion for Wool Batting, which includes a free worksheet to help you calculate how much wool you need.
 See also How to Cut your Wool Batting Book Wrap Style to minimize waste.